Best Observability Tools in 2026

 New Relic is an AI-powered observability platform that correlates your telemetry across your entire stack, so you can isolate the root cause and reduce MTTR.

-Our best observability tools rankings are based on a composite score combining four signals, normalised within this category to ensure fair comparison.
+Our best observability tools rankings are based on a composite score combining three signals, normalised within this category to ensure fair comparison.
 No vendor pays for placement.

 Our 100-point quality score measuring review depth, accuracy, and completeness